18. Overlay

 The x0-object-instances feature is not well-tested.
 Use with caution, especially in combination with x0-overlay-mode and x0-forms.

-17.1.
+19.1.
 Decorating Instances

-x0-object-decorating is done inside object.json
+x0-object-decorating is done inside object.json (unlike referencing

-x0-objects inside skeleton.json
+x0-objects inside skeleton.json).

-If you reference a FormList like this, the sections from Formlist1
+If you reference a FormList like this, the sections from Formlist1 will

-be appended to Formlist2
+be appended to Formlist2.

 "Formlist2": {